-Diwali is the 5 days festival -each day as its different meaning.
+Diwali is the 5 days festival -each day has a different meaning.

 The first day of Diwali is marked as Dhanteras ( Dhanatrayodashi or Dhanvantari Trayodashi) – “Dhan” means wealth and “Teras” is the 13th day of a lunar fortnight on the Panchanga.

 God of Wealth Kubera, worshipped for wealth, and prosperity.
 Goddess Lakshmi is worshipped on Dhanteras.

 Many believe on this day the goddess of prosperity and wealth Mata Laxmi was born.
 People clean their houses to welcome the Maa Laxmi.
 It is considered to be auspicious to buy Gold, Silver, Kitchen Utensils, and Gadget.

 - Dhanteras Puja Muhurta = 06:20 PM to 08:20 PM

 Second Day of Diwali- Choti Diwali (11th November 2023 Saturday)